 The aim of these courses is not only to educate students but also to help them develop their independent thinking skills.
 These courses will allow you to teach yourself new concepts in your field of interest without knowing what they teach in class.

-MIT OpenCourseWare also provides instructors with guidelines on how to design their lectures so that they are engaging enough for students who have been following them online as well as those who are attending class live.
+MIT OpenCourseWare also provides instructors with guidelines on how to design their lectures so that they are engaging enough for students who have been following them online and those who are attending class live.

 12. Skillshare

-SkillShare is a popular online learning community that focuses on creativity and practical skills.
+SkillShare is a popular online learning community focusing on creativity and practical skills.
 Unlike Coursera’s academic approach, SkillShare offers a wide range of bite-sized classes taught by industry professionals and experts.

-SkillShare is ideal for those looking to develop practical, creative skills in a flexible and engaging environment.
+SkillShare is ideal for developing practical, creative skills in a flexible and engaging environment.
 While it may not offer accredited degrees like Coursera, it excels in providing hands-on learning experiences for creative professionals and hobbyists alike.

 Free Coursera Alternatives

-These platforms offer a wide range of free courses across various subjects, making them excellent alternatives to Coursera for learners on a budget.
+These platforms offer various free courses across various subjects, making them excellent alternatives to Coursera for learners on a budget.
 While some features or certificates may require payment, the core educational content is freely accessible.

 Platform | Focus Areas | Notable Features |